akhiluk/rpi-energy-meter/README.md

 * Improved the logging facilities of the script so that the log file no longer grows uncontrollably.
 Upon reaching a maximum size of 5 MB it rolls over to the next log file, with there being upto 5 log files for analysis.

+#### Added in version 1.2b patch 1

+* Made the script agnostic to the server URL provided.
+The domain name of the server is enough, with the API endpoint URL being added to it within the script.

 ### New in version 1.2

 * The readings are now stored locally in a CSV file if there is no network connection to the server present.
 When the connection is restored, all the backlogged data is sent in bulk to the server.